ramflorez/Professional_Readme_Generator/Root/Sample_README.md

   ## Installation

           First instal the AXIOS (npm install --save axios) and Inquirer package (npm install inquirer).
-Then, invoke the application by running node. index.js and answer the questions.
+Then, answers the questions.
 A high quality README file will be generated, and it will be saved in the "generatedFile" folder.

   ## Usage